mybest

 Here are the points to remember when choosing the best cordless vacuum.

 We tested various products to find the best cordless vacuum on the market.
-We discovered that Dyson products performed well on several fronts, so if you don’t know which company to go with, look for a Dyson.
+We discovered that Dyson products performed well on several fronts, so if you don’t know which company to go with, look for a Dyson vacuum.

 With Two Different Heads, the Dyson Can Clean Any Type of Flooring